 Wealthfront Sees A Little Saturation For Robo-Advisors, 'Absolutely' Plans To Make It To An IPO

+Wealthfront Plans To Be Market Leader For Millennials, 'Absolutely' Plans To Make It To An IPO

 Based in Redwood City, Calif., the company offers a hands-off digital investment and financial planning app that manages investments for clients and allows them to plan for life events like retirement, sending kids to college and so on all through the ease of their smartphones, without ever having to email or call an advisor.